 It is incredible to see science interacting with people and not just replacing them and be able to use its resources in graphic design projects in ways we haven’t seen before.
 All the projects we list underneath are influencing brand development and industries these days.
 And graphic design has not been spared its dominant influence.
 Graphic design is essential because, without a proper plan, brands will not be able to engage the audience with their message.

-Following a list of engaging mainstream advances and the companies using them as a source at the beautiful book of Alina Wheeler, “Designing Brand Identity”.
-There is much more in a very near future!
+Following a list of engaging mainstream advances and the companies using them as a source in the beautiful book of Alina Wheeler, “Designing Brand Identity”.
+There is much more in the very near future!

 MAINSTREAM NEW TECHNOLOGIES